-In this essay set, eleven authors each examine a different foundational value, and what its policy implications are if we take it seriously.
-In an introduction, Hastings Center president Thomas H. Murray writes, "Core American values, rather than existing in ineluctable tension with one another, form a sturdy, mutually reinforcing foundation for health reform.
-Universal participation may be a concept whose time has finally come."
-And, in a letter endorsing the essays, former U.S. Senator and current New Jersey Governor Jon S. Corzine writes, "Health care policy is often described as an arena of intense partisan and ideological division.
-But there are also important areas of consensus that reflect agreement about some basic, core values.
-Health care reform will be most successful if it draws on these common values."
+In this collection of essays, published before the passage of the Affordable Care Act, eleven authors each examine a different foundational value, and what its policy implications are if we take it seriously.
+In an introduction, Hastings Center President Emeritus Thomas H. Murray writes, “Core American values, rather than existing in ineluctable tension with one another, form a sturdy, mutually reinforcing foundation for health reform.”
+Download the publication for free.

 Table of Contents